How to Get Into Georgia Tech - Admission Requirements

 Georgia Institute of Technology, or Georgia Tech for short, is a public research university and technology institution in Atlanta, Georgia.

-Georgia Tech is ranked as the 33rd best national university by US News and World Report.
-The school is extremely well known for its technology and engineering-related majors and programs.
+Georgia Tech, located in Atlanta, GA, is ranked as the 33rd best national university by US News and World Report.
+The school was founded in 1885 and is extremely well known for its technology and engineering-related majors and programs.
 Here are some more rankings for Georgia Tech:

 Does all of this sound intriguing to you?
 Then you’re in luck!
 This article will go through the application requirements of Georgia Tech so you can have a good idea of how to get into Georgia Tech.
 Let’s get into it.

 How hard is it to get into Georgia Tech?
-Georgia Tech has an acceptance rate of 17%, making it an extremely selective school with a competitive admission process.
+Georgia Tech has an acceptance rate of 18% overall, accepting 36% of Georgia residents and only 12% of non-residents.
+This makes it an extremely selective school with a competitive admission process.
 After all, Georgia Tech is one of the world’s best research institutions for technology fields.

 Understanding the acceptance rate trends at Georgia Tech over the years offers valuable insights into the university's level of competitiveness.
 Take a look at the table below.